fabschurt/microgen/README.md

 ## TODO

 - [x] Add a CLI usage message
-- [ ] Write a detailed CLI usage in the README
+- [ ] Write an updated and detailed CLI usage in the README
 - [ ] Add some CLI logging and user-friendly exception catching
 - [ ] Standardize the coding standards
 - [ ] Write JSDoc blocks